6: Part 2 of Exegesis of Psalm 123: 3-4 *revised feb 2026*

 This week I looked at the authors of Linguistics and Biblical Interpretations understanding of chiasmus which looked more like Bullinger's version of simple correspondence.
 We left the last post noting that it looked more like simple correspondence was at play and did not confirm whether chiasmus was in use.

 How interesting that the first couplet makes use of ANAPHORA in the first verse, while the second couplet makes use of EPISTROPHE in its second verse.
 The two couplets are then linked by KOINOTES which is a combination of anaphora and epistrophe; but affecting phrases rather than single words.
 At the same time, they are also linked by ANADIPLOSIS which repeats one specific word to unite the first couplet with the second couplet through the last verse of the first couplet with the first verse of the second couplet.
 And the next sentence doubles down on that one word by EPIZEUXIS.
 Then even more!
-PARRALELLISM and EPIDIEGESIS are employed in each couplet to layer everything together and CORRESPONDCE to link the members!
+PARRALELLISM and EPIDIEGESIS are employed in each couplet to layer everything together and CORRESPONDCE to link the subjects to other psalms by way of CHIASMUS!

 Wow, if ever there was a poem that uses a figure of repetition, on top of a figure of repetition, on top of a figure of repetition, on top of a figure of repetition, on top of a figure of repetition!